gary-rivera/flappy-js/README.md

 ## Usage

 Click anywhere on the canvas to have flappy flutter up.
-The goal is to not clip any of the pipes.
-Good luck!
+The goal is to not clip any of the pipes so be careful!

 ## Contributing